Skip To Content Privacy Page

 2. Go On an Adventure Together

 If your routine is what’s getting the two of you down, why not shake it up?
 Find a free weekend day for a fun day-trip to the beach, the mountains, or even just a new part of town you’ve been hoping to explore.
 By trying new things with each other, you’ll form new memories to share—something precious in a partnership that’s long-lived.
 If you can’t find time for a whole day away, choose a smaller adventure.
-Try going out on a date you’d never think to consider—go dancing, hit the casino, try out an escape room.
+Try going out on a date you’d never think to consider—go dancing, get tickets to a sporting event, or test your skills in an escape room.
 You can find adventure even in something small, like trying a new restaurant or going someplace you haven’t visited in awhile.

 3. Share in Each Others’ Interests